evakathie/ux-portfolio/projects/control-redesign.md

 <p>The Hover state indicates that a control is clickable and interactive.</p>

-<p>Before the redesign, this state wasn't used in the software and was therefore newly implemented during the redesign.</p>
+<p>Before the redesign, this state wasnʼt used in the software and was therefore newly implemented during the redesign.</p>

 <p>Design Specifications:</p>